 The coach maintains and nurtures the space by building trust, hearing the unspoken, holding a safe space, choosing the right process for the desired outcomes and using questioning techniques that broaden thinking, deepen exploration and create learning.
 The coach’s role is non-advisory and participants are responsible for any decisions made.

-Ali McNab is a Transformational Coach with a specific focus on supporting working parents.
-She helps people to feel confident and empowered to reach their aspirations and experience a fulfilled, balanced and happy life that has a positive impact on those around them.
-As well as working directly with individuals, Ali works with charities and social purpose organisations supporting their approaches to staff well-being and growth. www.alimcnab.com
+Ali McNab is a Transformational Coach helping people to have confidence, self-belief and self-understanding to experience a fulfilled, balanced and happy life.
+As well as working directly with individuals, Ali works with charities and social purpose organisations supporting their approaches to staff development, empowerment and wellbeing. www.alimcnab.com